LitLi/Longfor-Smart-building-Project/README.md

 their goods manager must check on the selling status of the vending machines to see if they need replenishing.

-## 2.FEC Linux EasyARM-iMX257 IoT Hub SDK Integration
+## 2. FEC Linux EasyARM-iMX257 IoT Hub SDK Integration

 Use Azure IoT Hub to collect data on supplies and device health for all vending machines and send to the uniform management